ReactiveX/rxjs/docs_app/content/guide/operators.md

 );
 ```

 `http.get()` returns an Observable (of string or string arrays probably) for each individual URL.
-Now you have an Observables *of* Observables, a higher-order Observable.
+Now you have an Observable *of* Observables, a higher-order Observable.

 But how do you work with a higher-order Observable?
 Typically, by _flattening_: by (somehow) converting a higher-order Observable into an ordinary Observable.
 For example: